Convert Text File Of Bits To Binary File

 what it does:

-• pack("B32", $_) will take a string list of 32 bits ($_ which we just read from STDIN), and convert it to binary value (you could alternatively use "b32" if you wanted ascending bit order inside each byte instead of descending bit order; see perldoc -f pack for more details)
+perl -newill iterate through each line of input file provided on STDIN (instructions.txt)pack("B32", $_)will take a string list of 32 bits ($_which we just read from STDIN), and convert it to binary value (you could alternatively use"b32"if you wanted ascending bit order inside each byte instead of descending bit order; seeperldoc -f packfor more details)printwould then output that converted value to STDOUT, which we then redirect to our binary fileinstructions.bin

 verify: